abertschi/water-me/README.md

 ### Changelog
 See [./CHANGELOG](./CHANGELOG) for a list of recent features.

+### Need Help?
+See troupbleshooting guide for a list of common QnAs.

 ### Build
 This is a flutter based Android application.
 Ensure to have Android-Studio and flutter-sdk installed.
 ```